← Reference Deep-Dives Reference Deep-Dive · 12 min read

 Competitive switch-in interviews.
 Interview shoppers who recently switched to your brand from a competitor.
 Their switching journey reveals your competitive strengths from the perspective of someone who actively chose you.
 These insights complement switch-out research by showing what drives acquisition alongside what drives attrition.

-Common Switching Drivers Across Retail Categories
+Switching Drivers Across Retail Categories

 Conversational research across retail categories reveals consistent switching driver patterns, though their relative importance varies by category.
+The driver mix is category-specific; treating switching as a single phenomenon obscures the operational levers that vary by context.

 Quality inconsistency is the most frequently cited erosion factor.
 Shoppers notice when products vary between purchases, whether that means different texture in food products, reduced effectiveness in cleaning products, or inconsistent sizing in apparel.
 Brands that maintain strict quality consistency retain shoppers who might otherwise become comparison-ready.
 Research identifies the specific quality dimensions shoppers monitor and the tolerance thresholds for acceptable variation.
+The intervention is quality control, communicated.

 Value perception drift occurs when price increases outpace perceived value improvements.
 Shoppers do not track absolute prices precisely, but they maintain a rough value equation.
 When that equation shifts, whether through price increases, package size reduction, or competitor value improvements, the brand becomes vulnerable.
 Research reveals the current value perception with specificity that pricing analytics cannot match, including which value components shoppers weigh most heavily.